otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

     1. If the prekey versions and the long term keys used in the prekey are the same, and they are compatible with Alice's version, one of the prekeys must be invalid, but Alice cannot know which.
-She should not send a message to either prekey.
+She should not send a message using either prekey.
     1. If the prekey versions are the same and the version is supported by Alice, but the long term keys are different from each other, Alice should look at whether she trusts the keys.
 If she trusts both, she may send a message to both.
 If she trusts only one, she may decide to only send one message or she may send a message to the untrusted key as well.
-If she trusts neither, she may not send any messages or she may decide to send a message to both, despite the risks.
+If she trusts neither, she may not send any messages or she may decide to send a message to one or both, despite the risks.
     1. If the prekey versions are different and Alice supports both versions, Alice may choose to send a message with both versions or only with one, depending on whether she trusts the long term key or keys associated with